Leucine: Metabolism in humans

 Leucine metabolism occurs in many tissues in the human body; however, most dietary leucine is metabolized within the liver, adipose tissue, and muscle tissue.
 Adipose and muscle tissue use leucine in the formation of sterols and other compounds.
 Combined leucine use in these two tissues is seven times greater than in the liver.

-A small fraction of -leucine metabolism – less than 5% in all tissues except the testes where it accounts for about 33% – is initially catalyzed by leucine aminomutase, producing β-leucine, which is subsequently metabolized into β-ketoisocaproate (β-KIC), β-ketoisocaproyl-CoA, and then acetyl-CoA by a series of uncharacterized enzymes.
+A small fraction of -leucine metabolism – less than 5% in all tissues except the testes, where it accounts for about 33% – is initially catalyzed by leucine aminomutase, producing β-leucine, which is subsequently metabolized into β-ketoisocaproate (β-KIC), β-ketoisocaproyl-CoA, and then acetyl-CoA by a series of uncharacterized enzymes.

-Synthesis in non-human organisms
+Synthesis in nonhuman organisms

 Leucine is an essential amino acid in the diet of animals because they lack the complete enzyme pathway to synthesize it de novo from potential precursor compounds.
 Consequently, they must ingest it, usually as a component of proteins.
 Plants and microorganisms synthesize leucine from pyruvic acid with a series of enzymes: